Trade Stock Indices

 Trend or Range

-No matter what price is doing, it mostly falls into one of these 2 categories.
-If the price is moving in a setup or in one direction, you as a Stock Index trader can use trend-lines to analyze where the price should go.
-If the market seems to be bouncing back and forth in a range, you as a Stock Index trader can use support & resistance lines to make note of where to open buy or sell stock orders.
+Whatever the price is doing, it usually fits into one of these two groups.
+If the price is moving in a pattern or in one direction, you can use trend-lines to figure out where the price might go.
+If the market seems to be going back and forth in a range, you can use support and resistance lines to note where to open buy or sell stock orders.

-One of the greatest objectives of Technical Analysis studies & methods in the market is to determine whether a given indices will move in a trend in a certain direction, or if market will move sideways & remain range-bound.
-The most common Technical Analysis method to determine this is to draw trend lines which are used by stock traders to determine whether or not the current direction of the market price will continue.
-Many investors avoid trading in a rangebound stock market & only buy or sell indices when there is a trend since this makes more predictable.
+A major goal of market Technical Analysis studies & methods is figuring out if certain indexes will move in a trend in a specific way, or if the market will move sideways & stay within a certain range.
+The most common Technical Analysis method to figure this out involves drawing trend lines, which stock traders use to see if the market price will keep going the way it is.
+Many investors avoid trading in a rangebound stock market & only buy or sell when there is a trend, as this makes things easier to predict.

 Trend Lines